-The Foundation restricted funds consist of on-going fundraising activities or campaigns as well as donor restricted gifts.
-The end of year fund balance of on-going fundraising activities or campaigns can vary from a deficit to a surplus position depending on the level of funds received compared to the effort invested.
-In the event of a fundraising activity or campaign concluding in a deficit position, the General fund would cover such deficit.
-During the fiscal year, no transfer from the General Fund to the Restricted Fund was approved by the Board of Directors [2023 - \$36,000].
+The Foundation's restricted funds consist of on-going fundraising activities and campaigns as well as donor restricted gifts.
+The end of year fund balance of on-going fundraising activities and campaigns can vary from a deficit to a surplus position depending on the amount of funds received and the cost incurred based on the effort invested.
+In the event of a fundraising activity or campaign concluding in a deficit position, the deficit is allocated to the General.
+During the fiscal year, no transfer from the General Fund to the Restricted Fund was approved by the Board of Directors [2024 - \$ nil].